kushMehra/LP-Coding-Challenge/README.md

 ISSUES
 - WebSocket is already in CLOSING or CLOSED state.
--   The above error could happen in various circumstances.
+This error could happen in various circumstances.
 One of them could be that the jwt is invalid or not specified while opening the websocket connection.
+- Invalid account number.
+If the account number is not valid, the idp domain fetch will not work and you will get an alert.